RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab10.md

       runAfter:
           - test-app
           - code-analysis
+EOF
+)"
 ```

-One thing to call out here is that the `runAfter` attribute of the task allows us to wait for both of the tasks to complete (and be successful), before this task could run
+One thing to call out here is that the `runAfter` attribute of the task allows us to wait for both of the tasks to complete (and be successful), before this task can run.

 # Test Your Pipeline